 Nothing about the room reminded me of my sister, unlike her one back in New York where the walls had been painted scarlet red and plastered with posters of a certain boy band, an armoire was covered in mounds of jewelry and bottles of perfume, candles were always burning, and lacy gold pillows covered the window seat.

 The thought of Cara having to sleep in this gloom made me wish we were back in New York.
 It doesn’t matter, I told myself as memories of our old home and the better times that had gone along with it flickered through my mind.
 Cara can stay with me in my room tonight.

-We had only just turned fourteen when my sister was diagnosed with Acute Lymphoblast.
-ALL for short, Acute Lymphoblast is most common type of childhood leukemia.
+We had only just turned fourteen when my sister was diagnosed with Acute Lymphoblastic.
+ALL for short, Acute Lymphoblastic is most common type of childhood leukemia.

 At first the doctors had been optimistic about Cara’s recovery.
 Even though she had developed ALL way past when most children do, which in itself was a bad sign, the cancer had been caught early.

 Cara started her treatment as a freshman in high school.
 By the start of senior year, after three long years of suffering through chemotherapy, Cara’s leukemia was in remission.
 Finally Drew, Cara, and I got to spend one perfect semester together enjoying life like normal teenagers should.
 However, during one of Cara’s routine check ups over Christmas break, it was discovered that her cancer was back again and stronger than before.